Old airbags and new solutions: putting Reykjavik on the map

 "Geothermal activity is what makes Iceland liveable - this cold country up in the North Atlantic.
 It's what keeps us Icelanders alive," he says.

-In some areas, the water is so fresh and hot that you can get your morning coffee fix from just sticking a cup with instant coffee under the tap.
+In some areas, the water is so fresh and hot that you can get your morning coffee fix by just sticking a cup of instant coffee under the tap.

 FÓLK uses old airbags to create a new way forward